streamlen/restwave/README.md

 </p>

+# **Restwave - Building Powerful RESTful APIs Made Easy**

-## **Welcome to Restwave, a robust and feature-rich backend web application framework specifically designed for effortlessly building RESTful APIs with Node.js.
+### **Welcome to Restwave, a robust and feature-rich backend web application framework specifically designed for effortlessly building RESTful APIs with Node.js.
 Built upon TCP server using the Node.js net module, Restwave empowers developers to create high-performance API endpoints with ease.**
-#

 ### **Features**

 - **Built-in CORS support**: Restwave offers built-in CORS (Cross-Origin Resource Sharing) handling, eliminating the need for an external library like cors in Express.
 It automatically handles the necessary headers and options, simplifying cross-origin request management and saving time during API development.
 Restwave ensures seamless cross-origin access control for your APIs without the hassle of additional configuration.